 One of my favorite ways to incorporate a bit of Victorian flair into my everyday style is with my hairstyle.
-While the Victorians were certainly known for quite elaborate updos, there are plenty of everyday styles that are simple to do and are easily incorporated into our modern-day style.
+While the Victorians were certainly known for quite elaborate updos, there are plenty of everyday hairstyles that are simple to do and are easily incorporated into our modern-day style.
+(Psst...for silky soft hair, try our conditioning oils in pretty Victorian-inspired scents!)

 Today I’m sharing some of my favorite tutorials from Sarah Chrisman of This Victorian Life and YouTuber Bernadette Banner.
 (I highly recommend following these ladies if you’re longing for more fun and fascinating info on the Victorian era!)